rohitkoganti/subfinder/README.md

 - Threading is done with QThreads so that the UI does not hang when it is fetching a subtitle.

 # Note:
-- The executable is to be built with the command 'python setup.py py2exe' in the command prompt.
+- The executable can be built with 'python setup.py py2exe', assuming python 2.7 (with PyQt) and py2exe are installed.
 - The errors, if any, are not flushed out and would printed into a log file.
 This is for testing purposes.
 You can choose to 'uncomment' it in the SubFinder.py to ignore the errors.
 If you find some bugs/discrepancies, ping me at koganti.rohit@gmail.com